Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Retreat

 Running away from a dire situation always requires a successful DEX save, as well as a safe destination to run to.
-If the opponent decides to pursue, proceed with a chase.
-A PC may attempt to retreat before the opponents act even if they failed their DEX save at the start of combat.

 [back to index](#index)
 <p></p>